 Grounds for Termination

-There are various modes of termination of employment that are recognized in India, including: (i) expiry of a fixed term contract/mutual separation; (ii) resignation by an employee; (iii) retirement or superannuation; (vi) layoffs, termination due to transfer of business/closure of an undertaking/organizational restructuring; (v) termination by an employer for ‘cause’.
+India recognises the following modes of employment termination: expiry of a fixed-term contract/mutual separation; resignation by an employee; retirement or superannuation; layoffs (termination due to transfer of business/closure of an undertaking/organisational restructuring; and termination by employer for ‘cause’.

-Any dismissal of an individual workman would also be considered ‘retrenchment’ and the employer would have to provide prior notice of termination of either 1 month or 3 months, or equivalent wages in lieu thereof.
-In addition, ‘retrenchment compensation’ would have to be paid, at the rate of 15 days wages for every completed year of service.
-However, in case of employees who are dismissed for misconduct (provided the employer conducts an internal inquiry prior to such dismissal) no prior notice of termination or retrenchment compensation would be required.
-For employees other than workmen, as India does not recognize at-will employment, termination of employment without providing any prior notice at all (or equivalent pay) would typically render the contract of employment as an ‘unconscionable bargain’, and hence, illegal.
+Any dismissal of an individual workman would also be considered ‘retrenchment’ requiring the employer to provide prior notice of termination of either 1 month or 3 months, or equivalent wages in lieu thereof.
+In addition, ‘retrenchment compensation’ would have to be paid at the rate of 15 days’ wages for every completed year of service.
+However, employees dismissed for misconduct (provided the employer conducts an inquiry beforehand) no prior notice of termination or retrenchment compensation would be required.
+For employees other than workmen, as India does not recognise at-will employment, termination of employment without providing any prior notice (or equivalent pay) would typically render the employment contract as an illegal, ‘unconscionable bargain’.

-Yes.
-A severance payment would have to be made by the employer.
-However, the quantum of the amount and the processes followed would be different (e.g. voluntary resignation versus termination initiated by employer).
+Yes, a severance payment would have to be made by the employer; the quantum of the amount and procedures to be followed would be different (e.g. voluntary resignation versus termination initiated by employer).

-While a separation agreement is not mandatory under Indian laws, it is increasingly being followed by Indian companies, especially in cases of contentious separations / separation of senior executives.
+While a separation agreement is not mandatory under the law, it is increasingly being followed by Indian companies, especially in cases of contentious separations / separation of senior executives.

 Remedies for Employee Seeking to Challenge Wrongful Termination

 The remedies available for employees include: reinstatement of employment; back pay; loss of wages and earning capacity; and all other expenses.
 Workmen can approach the labour department and the industrial tribunal as such.